TrebledJ/trebledj.github.io/collections/_posts/misc/2022-11-14-hkcert-2022-base64-encoder.md

 ---
 title: HKCERT 2022 – Base64 Encryption
 description: Frequency analysis with a touch of heuristics.
-updated: "2022-08-10"
+# updated: "2022-08-10"
 tags: ctf cryptography writeup python programming
 thumbnail: /assets/img/posts/misc/ctf/hkcert22-thumbnail.jpg
 related_tags: ctf writeup
 usemathjax: true
 ---

 The challenge looks deceptively simple.
-After all, it’s in Base64, so it shouldn’t be too hard, right?
+Chinese has over 50,000 characters.
+Base64 just has 64.
+So it should be easy right?

 Haha nope.
 It's not as trivial as I thought.